julianchurchill/phonegap-ng-test/README.md

 ## Notes

-- Android app can be 'cleaned' by 'cd platforms/android/cordova ; ./clean'
+- Android app can be 'cleaned' by removing the platforms/android directory.
  - A 'gulp build' will be required after this to recreate the app

 ## References